apache/storm/docs/Performance.md

 ---

 Latency, throughput and resource consumption are the three key dimensions involved in performance tuning.
-In the following sections we discuss the settings that can used to tune along these dimension and understand the trade-offs.
+In the following sections, we discuss the settings that can be used to tune along these dimensions and understand the trade-offs.

-It is important to understand that these settings can vary depending on the topology, the type of hardware and the number of hosts used by the topology.
+It is important to understand that these settings can vary depending on the topology, the type of hardware, and the number of hosts used by the topology.

 ## 1. Buffer Size
 Spouts and Bolts operate asynchronously using message passing.
 Message queues used for this purpose are of fixed but configurable size.
 Buffer size refers to the size of these queues.
 Every consumer has its own receive queue.
 The messages wait in the queue until the consumer is ready to process them.
-The queue will typically be almost empty or almost full depending whether the consumer is operating faster or slower than the rate at which producers are generating messages for it.
+The queue will typically be almost empty or almost full depending on whether the consumer is operating faster or slower than the rate at which producers are generating messages for it.
 Storm queues always have a single consumer and potentially multiple producers.
 There are two buffer size settings of interest: